NidukaAkalanka/x-ui-english/README.md

 ### Fixed on 0.1 --
 - GLIBC 2.28 Not Found error
-- Workflow error due to TG Bot --
+- Workflow error due to TG Bot
-- One-click SSL installation --
+- One-click SSL installation
 ### Fixed on 0.2 --
 - Multi-user IDs for Vmess and Vless
 - Lack of Telegram bot implementation
 - Release packages being much heavier in size
 - Download traffic not being monitored -- Fized on 0.2.1
 ### Fixed on 0.2.1 --
+- Download data not being calculated
 - Lack of seperate QR codes for each multi-users on VMess/Vless
 - Operation hours not being translated to English
+- IP limitation not being worked
 - Minor bugs with Docker installation